Hkhaira1/qbb2021-answers/week9/README_feedback.md

 2.5/7

 I added the sex and stage columns to the transform df and named it transfrom2.
 From there I did my qqplot again and found the genes that were differentially expressed by stage and sex (the two text files named gene_list and sex_gene_list) and found the overlap between those two (overlap.txt).
 Finally I ploted the volcano plot.

+Great work!
+Just a couple of minor things:
+1. For the QQ plots, the expected distribution is not a normal distribution.
+Under the null hypothesis, the expected distribution of the p-values is a uniform distribution (think about it, for any given alpha, you would expect the same proportion of p-values to be below that alpha, just by chance).
+Currently, you're comparing your p-values to a normal distribution, which doesn't make a ton of sense. (-1)
+2.I also think you're grabbing the wrong pvalues from the results.
+It looks like you're grabbing the p-value of the intercept, rather than that of stage.
+This is also probably why your volcano plot does not look as it should. (-1)

+5/7